-This Academic Calendar applies to Core 2 and 3 studies only.
-Core 1 and directed study courses are offered at any time throughout the calendar year.
+This Academic Calendar applies to Core 2 studies only.
+Core 1 and Core 3 courses are offered at any time throughout the calendar year.
 For planning purposes, students may wish to reference suggested program completion plans available on our website.